theednaffattack/slack-clone-client/README.md

-# A NextJS starter app for use in my portfolio
+# A Basic Slack Clone

 ## Features